EDLAVITCH DCJCC PARENTING CENTER POLICIES

 Decisions to cancel Parenting Center classes due to weather are made by the Parenting Center Director and the class teacher, on a case-by-case basis.
 If the entire DCJCC building closes for the day, we will definitely cancel class.
-Otherwise, the decision will be made based on weather conditions in the neighborhood and on the teacher’s ability to get to class, rather than on the decisions of school districts in the area or any other factors.
+Otherwise, the decision will be made based on weather conditions in the neighborhood of the DCJCC and on the teacher’s ability to get to class, rather than on the decisions of school districts in the area or any other factors.
 If a class is cancelled, you will be notified by an email from the Parenting Center Director or the teacher, at least an hour before the class start time.
 Please be sure to check your email if there is inclement weather.
 If you haven’t received an email at least an hour before the class start time, class is on as scheduled.
 If a class is cancelled due to inclement weather, we will hold a make-up class on the make-up date specified on our registration page.
 However, if we have already used that make-up date in a session, we cannot hold additional make-ups for inclement weather and you will not be refunded for the additional cancelled classes.

 6. Guests and Siblings